-1) Students choose from a range of study abroad options including short-term 3 1/2 to four-week summer spring term three-month programs, or four-to-five month independent exchanges.
+1) Students choose from a range of study abroad options including short-term 3 1/2 to four-week summer programs, spring term three-month programs, or four-to-five month independent exchanges.
 Each program has its own academic focus and prerequisites.
-Students apply for their program of choice through the Study Abroad Office.
+Students apply for their program of choice through Study Abroad.
 After selection into a program, students engage in orientation and academic pre-departure work before embarking on their immersion into foreign cultural and business settings.
 In some cases, JWU faculty lead the program and travel with the students.
 In other cases local hosts lead the program, but in all programs students participate in a rigorous study and travel experience.
 The purpose of these study abroad experiences is to increase students' global awareness as they explore their program's specific academic focus.
 Course delivery consists of lecture, industry visits and cultural excursions.
-Eligible students are guided by the Study Abroad Office to register for the appropriate course(s) specific to their program.
+Eligible students are guided by Study Abroad to register for the appropriate course(s) specific to their program.

-- 2) Eligible students may opt to take an internship(s) within their major (IBUS4099). - 3) Eligible students may opt to take IBUS4020 Summer Work Abroad International Seminar and a specific course from the IBUS4080 Series of Summer Work Abroad Programs: IBUS4082 or IBUS4086.
-4) Students not eligible to take the international business programs, internships or SWAP programs take three additional career electives from the College of Business or School of Technology.
-Students should consult with their faculty advisor to make their selection Quarter Credit Hours: 13.5
+2) Eligible students may opt to take IBUS4020 Summer Work Abroad International Seminar and a specific course from the IBUS4080 Series of Summer Work Abroad Programs: IBUS4082 or IBUS4086.
+3) Students not eligible to take the international business programs, internships or SWAP programs take three additional career electives from the College of Business or School of Technology.
+Students should consult with their faculty advisor to make their selection.

+Quarter Credit Hours: 13.5